everettperiman/OfferupUnofficalAPI/README.md

 This is an unoffical api and is to be used at your own risk.

 Intro
-	The example.py is included to introduce the api tool, its a very simple tool and is open to further improvements and optimizations.
+	The example.py is included to introduce the api tool, its a very simple tool and is open to further improvements and optimizations
-	I would strongly recommend using http://jsonviewer.stack.hu/ or another json viewer to figure out the most useful information.
+	I would strongly recommend using http://jsonviewer.stack.hu/ or another json viewer to figure out the most useful information
-	Included is an example response from the website for easy review but you can get your own request by saving a request_raw_feed() output.
+	Included is an example response from the website for easy review but you can get your own request by saving a request_raw_feed() output

 Tips
-	Try to limit API calls to > 1s, they will block your requests if they are too fast
+	Try to limit API calls to > 1s, they will block your requests if they are too fast Would recommend using a library such as geopy to automate the searching of lat and lon values Geopy .lat and .lon attributes plug and play directly into the search params

 	When building the search parameters the table below has acceptable values
 	# Options